KhojaDawg/kj-bevy-realistic-sun/README.md

 ![Version Badge](https://img.shields.io/badge/Version-0.0.0-orange)

 Adds the `DirectionalSunLight` component for use.
-Attach it to a `DirectionalLight` to control the light's orientation realistically using values.
+Attach it to a `DirectionalLight` to control the light's orientation realistically using values like time of day and latitude and watch the sun arc across the sky realistically.

+Note: this isn't astronomically perfect it's just an approximation, but it's an approximation that can let you have games where the sun is naturally lower in the sky during the winter, or have different maps set at different latitudes, which I think is neat and adds a lot to specific types of games basically for free.

-Not really intended for "public" use but my friends wanted it
+Not really intended for "public" use but my friends wanted it so here it is

 ## How to Use